500LRB/500LRB/README.md

 i like to make random projects and do silly stuff

-i im also pretty bad at programming but we dont talk about that
+im also pretty bad at programming but we dont talk about that

 ## ways you can contact me 📫
 you may contact me using discord